Common Ileostomy Problems

 Ileostomy & Dehydration

 If you experience symptoms such as tiredness, leg cramps, thirst, light-headedness or headaches, you could be dehydrated – make sure you are drinking enough fluids for your

-If the bowel motion from your stoma has stopped for longer than is usual or your bag contains a lot of watery fluid, you could have a blockage.
+If the bowel motion from your stoma has stopped for longer than is usual or your stoma bag contains a lot of watery fluid, you could have a stoma blockage.

-If the colour, amount, consistency of your bowel motion changes significantly or your stoma swells in size and becomes a deeper red colour, you may also have a blockage.
+If the colour, amount and consistency of your bowel motion changes significantly or your stoma swells in size and becomes a deeper red colour, this could also indicate a blockage.